Accessing Services for Low-Income Seniors in Nevada

 FAQs

-Q: What types of organizations are ineligible to apply for this grant in Nevada?
+Q: What types of organizations are eligible for grants in Nevada?

 Eligible Regions